Networking (and the Internet)

 - Many users can be editing database records at the same time, but...

-A separate program, called the Cardbox Server, is supplied as part of networking configurations of Cardbox.
-You install it in one location (normally, on your file server) and you tell it which databases are to be shared.
+To do this, you install the Cardbox Server in one location (normally, on your file server) and you tell it which databases are to be shared.

 Whenever users want to open a shared database, they use a special page of their File > Open command window to connect to the server and pick the database they want from a list.
 From the user's point of view this is the only difference between a shared database and a private database on the user's own hard disk.